Quantum metrology with linear Lie algebra parameterisations: Example: Optical cavity

 Thus we have

-If we begin in a Fock state and drive the cavity at resonance, our ability to detect fluctuations in the cavity frequency grows quadratically with driving, linearly with photon number, and to the fourth power of time.
+This tells us that if we begin in a Fock state and drive the cavity at resonance, our ability to detect fluctuations in the cavity frequency grows quadratically with driving amplitude, linearly with photon number, and to the fourth power of time.